BOOSTER SHOTS AVAILABLE

 Who should receive a booster shot?

-Booster shots of the three COVID-19 vaccine types are available for all educators, support staff, and family members who are 12 or over and who received their second dose of the Pfizer or Moderna vaccine at least six months ago, or who received the Johnson & Johnson vaccine at least 2 months ago.
+Booster shots of the two COVID-19 vaccine types are available for all, including students, educators, support staff, and family members who are 5 years or older and who received their second dose at least five months ago.
+The second booster is available for adults 50 years or older and must be at least 4 months after your first booster.
 Further information on booster shots is available from the California Department of Public Health.

 What is the benefit of a booster shot?